porsche-design-system/porsche-design-system/packages/components-js/src/components/form/radio-button-wrapper/radio-button-wrapper.code.md

 ## Validation states

 The **Radio Button Wrapper** component supports the visualisation of inline validation.
+The `message` and `radio` is colored and visible/hidden depending on the defined `state`.

 <Playground :childElementLayout="{spacing: 'block'}">
   <template #configurator>